EvgenyDyshlyuk/Oil_Seep_Detection/README.md

 ![**U-Net](https://github.com/EvgenyDyshlyuk/Image_Segmentation_Capstone_Project/blob/master/figures/loss.png)

-- BCELoss takes into account false positives (FP) - so not a good metric per se for segmentation tasks with a lot of background (as here)
+- CELoss takes into account false positives (FP) - so not a good metric per se for segmentation tasks with a lot of background (as here)
 - Dice (doesn't take into accout FP) is a good metric for imbalanced datasets
 - Combo loss DiceBCELoss (Dice + weighted BCE) with small bce weight is a good way to go forward - exploits good convergence from BCE and concentrates on Dice
 - Even better way is to use Focal Tversky loss - which helps to make attention on small segmentation masks and helps fighting imbalance problem.
 2018 article A Novel Focal Tversky loss function with improved Attention U-Net for lesion segmentation (https://arxiv.org/abs/1810.07842).
 (Or even a newer and advanced version from 2021, which gives even more control A Mixed Focal Loss Function for Handling Class Imbalanced Medical Image Segmentation (https://arxiv.org/abs/2102.04525) - was not used here)